ESTHERRODRIGUEZGARCIA/FINAL-PROJECT/README.md

       ->questions:

-          Here are the answers to the proposed questions
+          Answers to the proposed questions

 * Objective: